httpwg/http-core/CONTRIBUTING.md

 * We have a session at most [IETF meetings](https://www.ietf.org/meeting/), and sometimes in between (called an "interim" meeting).
 See our [meeting materials repository](https://httpwg.org/wg-materials), and the [official IETF proceedings](https://datatracker.ietf.org/wg/httpbis/meetings/) for details.

-* Our [mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) is used for notifications of meetings, adoption of documents, consensus calls, issue discussion, and other business.
-It's not mandatory to subscribe, but you're likely to miss important things if you don't.
+* Our [mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) ([subscribe](mailto:ietf-http-wg-request@w3.org?subject=subscribe)) is used for notifications of meetings, adoption of documents, consensus calls, issue discussion, and other business.
+It's not mandatory to subscribe, but you're likely to miss important things if you don't; also, note that e-mail sent to this list will be manually moderated (and thus delayed) if you are not subscribed.

 * We discuss most document issues on [GitHub](https://github.com/httpwg/).
-If you don't want to use Github to follow these discussions, you can subscribe to the [issue announce list](https://www.ietf.org/mailman/listinfo/http-issues).

 You can participate in any or all of these places.